 Currently there are around 800 peers.
 Twenty-six bishops (strictly from the Church of England) always form the Lord Spiritual contingent.
 They sit in the House alongside the secular Lord Temporal (hereditary and life peers).
-Of these, a maximum of 92 have access on hereditary grounds.
-The numerical limitation is only a relatively recent advancement, whilst the remainder are life peers.
-Similar to the European Commission, there are no elections; and in spite of the House of Lords technically being accountable to Parliament and relatively transparent, it’s not representative of the people it serves: like the House of Commons, it’s rather male and pale.
+Of these a maximum of 92 have access on hereditary grounds.
+The numerical limitation is only a relatively recent advancement.
+The remainder are life peers.
+Similarly to the European Commission, there are no elections; and in spite of the House of Lords technically being accountable to Parliament and relatively transparent, it’s not representative of the people it serves: like the House of Commons, it’s rather male and pale.

 Here are some more facts.
 Richard Scott, 10th Duke of Buccleuch and 12th Duke of Queensbury owns four major estates.
-He is, therefore, Europe’s biggest private landowner, whilst the British monarch owns around 6.6 billion acres of land—or one-sixth of the earth’s land surface.
-Furthermore, the Crown Estate, a commercial business operating a collection of lands and holdings for the British Monarch, isn’t part of Queen Elizabeth II’s private estate; yet she cannot lose money and automatically takes home 15 % of the profits (£304 million last year).
+He’s Europe’s biggest private landowner.
+Meanwhile, the British monarch owns around 6.6 billion acres of land—or one-sixth of Earth’s land surface.
+Furthermore, the Crown Estate, a commercial business operating a collection of lands and holdings for the British monarch, isn’t part of Queen Elizabeth II’s private estate; she, therefore, cannot lose money and automatically takes home 15 % of the profits (£304 million in 2016).

-The land registries were designed to conceal, not reveal, land ownership on the basis of feudal superiority—and this hasn’t changed.
-As the Land Registration Act 2002 explains the leasehold and freehold ‘derive from medieval forms of tenure and are not ownership’.
-That is, the Crown has retained ownership of most of our land since 1066; we’re mere tenants.
+The land registries have always been designed to conceal, not reveal, land ownership on the basis of feudal superiority.
+As the Land Registration Act 2002 explains, the leasehold and freehold ‘derive from medieval forms of tenure and are not ownership’.
+That is, the Crown has retained ownership of most of our land since 1066.
+We’re tenants.

 What’s worse is that those who actually ‘hold’ land—the lucky ones—are extremely hard to identify.
 Nevertheless, we know that they mostly comprise the great landowners of 1873: the families of the Duke of Buccleuch, with 240,000 acres; the Duke of Northumberland, with 131,000 acres; the Duke of Westminster, with 129,000 acres; and the Prince of Wales, with 141,000 acres.